pfunks/TCTest/test_faq.md

 ## Where can I find the informaton for the official launch of the blockchain?

-The <a href="https://bitcointalk.org/index.php?topic=1408726.0">original launch</a> of Steem was on March 23, 2016, but it was reset due to an unexpected bug.
+The original launch of Steem was on March 23, 2016 via <a href="https://bitcointalk.org/index.php?topic=1408726.0">bitcointalk.org</a>.
+The original launch was reset due to an unexpected bug though.

 The blockchain was officially re-launched on March 24, 2016, via <a href="https://bitcointalk.org/index.php?topic=1410943.0">bitcointalk.org</a>.

 ## How often does the Steem blockchain produce a block?